Enhancing Trust in Large Language Models via Uncertainty-Calibrated Fine-Tuning: Experiments and Results

-\paragraph{Correlation between uncertainty estimates and generated text quality} Calibration serves as a mechanism for ensuring the quality of uncertainty estimates.
-It is not feasible to assess the generated tokens calibration due to the potential mismatch in the number of tokens between the generated text and the ground truth reference.
-Hence we employ Spearman's rank correlation coefficient~\citep{zwillinger1999crc} and Pearson correlation coefficient~\citep{benesty2009pearson} to evaluate the reliability of uncertainty estimates and examine how well these estimates align with the quality of the generated text, this is a novel methodology for calibration analysis to circumvent the challenges posed by varying token lengths in the generative outputs.
-We analyze the negative correlation between uncertainty estimates and ROUGE-L~\citep{lin2004automatic} scores, a widely recognized metric for gauging generated text quality.
-A model with well-calibrated uncertainty estimates should demonstrate a strong negative correlation between uncertainty estimates and the generated text quality.
-As depicted in Figure~\ref{fig:correlation_bar_plot}, our findings from the CoQA, TriviaQA and OK-VQA datasets reveal a consistent negative correlation: the uncertainty estimates increase as the ROUGE-L scores tend to decrease, and vice-versa.
-The results indicate that fine-tuning with UA-CLM show a more pronounced inverse correlation between uncertainty and text quality compared to standard fine-tuning methods.
-We also estimate the sentence-level calibration with Expected Calibration Error (ECE)~\citep{naeini2015obtaining} based on the correctness of generated response.
-The results in Table \ref{tab:text_quality} shows that UA-CLM fine-tuning yields lower ECE as compared to other methods.
-Figure \ref{fig:acc_vs_ece_main} shows the accuracy versus ECE plots for CoQA and TriviaQA datasets across different models for pre-trained baseline, CLM and UA-CLM fine-tuning methods.
-These results from the calibration analysis demonstrates the effectiveness of uncertainty-aware fine-tuning to obtain better calibrated uncertainty in free-form text generation tasks.
+\paragraph{Uncertainty calibration analysis.} Calibration is crucial for ensuring the quality of uncertainty estimates.
+We estimate the sentence-level calibration using the Expected Calibration Error (ECE)~\citep{naeini2015obtaining} based on the correctness of generated responses.
+As shown in Table \ref{tab:text_quality}, UA-CLM fine-tuning yields lower ECE compared to other methods.
+Figure \ref{fig:acc_vs_ece_main} presents accuracy versus ECE plots for the CoQA and TriviaQA datasets across different models, including pre-trained baselines, CLM, and UA-CLM fine-tuning methods.
+Additionally, we employ Spearman's rank correlation coefficient~\citep{zwillinger1999crc} to evaluate the reliability of uncertainty estimates and examine how well these estimates align with the quality of the generated text.
+This approach addresses the challenges posed by the varying token lengths in generative outputs.
+We examined the inverse correlation between uncertainty estimates and ROUGE-L scores, a recognized metric to assess text quality.
+Ideally, well-calibrated uncertainty estimates should show a negative correlation with text quality: uncertainty should increase as ROUGE-L scores decrease, and vice versa.
+Figure \ref{fig:bar_plot}(c) illustrates that UA-CLM exhibits a stronger inverse correlation between uncertainty estimates and text quality compared to standard fine-tuning.
+These results demonstrate the effectiveness of uncertainty-aware fine-tuning to obtain better calibrated uncertainty in free-form text generation tasks.